SysKitTeam/docs-insights/installation/install-insights.md

 Use SysKit Insights to keep multiple farms under control and find problems more easily.

-Before we get started __please note!__ We recommend installing the application on a server (or a workstation) outside of the SharePoint farm/s you wish to monitor.
+Before we get started __please note!__ We recommend installing the application on a machine outside of the SharePoint farm/s you wish to monitor.

 1. [Download](https://www.syskit.com/products/insights/) Application.